Self Care + Health

 10. Be kind to yourself.
 Look in the mirror and compliment yourself once each day.
 It doesn’t have to be about your looks, either.
 Just an emphatic “You can do this!” can convince your mind over time, that you can do it, whatever “it” is.
 And you can.

 Now, self-confidence is all about feeling good about what you can do.
-And confidence building exercises can help you build your self-esteem as well.
-Ways to build confidence?
+And confidence-building exercises can help you build your self-esteem as well.
+Ways to build confidence and learn how to overcome insecurity?

 • Push yourself out of your comfort zone.
 Try something new, and do it.
 It doesn’t matter if you always wanted to learn to salsa dance, and you get to your first class and fall on your face.
 The value is in being brave enough to try.
 Make a bucket list of things you would like to learn or try, and watch your confidence grow as you check off each one!